Last Updated: 1 month ago

 Unfortunately, some cats also get clingy and might be obsessed with you when they’re dying.

-That’s because they’re afraid and scare of being alone.
+That’s because they’re afraid of being alone.
 They want to be close to you because you provide comfort and safety.

 So, congratulations!
 You’re about to have a cute litter of kittens very soon.

 Usually, first-time mothers are terrified when the contractions start because it’s a whole new experience for them.

 While some might hide and hiss when you get near them, others will stick to your side like glue until the moment they give birth.

 Take it as a sign of how much your cat trusts you.
 Not all cats will allow humans near them when they’re vulnerable.

 Your cat must love you very much if she’s sharing this incredible experience with you.